ClimbsRocks/auto_ml/docs/source/api_docs_for_geeks.rst

   :param model_names: Which models to try.
 Acceptable values are ['Ridge', 'XGBRegressor', 'RANSACRegressor', 'RandomForestRegressor', 'LinearRegression', 'AdaBoostRegressor', 'ExtraTreesRegressor', 'RidgeClassifier', 'XGBClassifier', 'LogisticRegression', 'RandomForestClassifier'].
 Note that this parameter must be a list of strings, not a single string.
   :type model_names: list of strings

-  :param add_cluster_prediction: Whether or not to run a computationally optimized version of unsupervised k-means clustering clustering on the data to group it into the 8 clusters of most similar observations.
-This simply adds a new feature to each row with the prediction from the k means algorithm as to which of the 8 groups this row falls into.
-Note that this is not typically effective for high-dimensional spaces.
-  :type add_cluster_prediction: Boolean

 .. py:method:: ml_predictor.predict(prediction_rows)

+  :param prediction_rows: A single row, or a DataFrame or list of dictionaries with many rows.
+For production environments, the code is optimized to run quickly on a single row passed in as a dictionary, though batched predictions on thousands of rows at a time are generally more efficient if you're getting predictions for a larger dataset.

   :rtype: list of predicted values, of the same length as the ``prediction_rows`` passed in.
 Each row will hold a single value.
 For 'regressor' estimators, each value will be a number.
 For 'classifier' estimators, each row will be a sting of the predicted label (category), matching the categories passed in to the training data.
+If a single dictionary is passed in, the return value will be the predicted value, not nested in a list (so just a single number or predicted class).

 .. py:method:: ml_predictor.predict_proba(prediction_rows)

+  :param prediction_rows: Same as for predict above.

-  :rtype: list of predicted values, of the same length as the ``prediction_rows`` passed in.
-Only works for 'classifier' estimators.
-Each row in the returned list will now itself be a list, of length (number of categories in training data).
+  :rtype:  Only works for 'classifier' estimators.
+Same as above, except each row in the returned list will now itself be a list, of length (number of categories in training data).
 The items in this row's list will represent the probability of each category.

 .. py:method:: ml_predictor.score(X_test, y_test)